• Skip to main content

 Short-Term Financial Considerations

 Personal training lives in the gig and hustle economy.
-Your income will likely be sporadic, especially if you are training through a facility that experiences seasonal swings in memberships.
+Expect that your income with fluctuate with the seasons, especially if you decide to focus your career through a gym or club.

-In my opinion, it’s best that aspiring personal trainers have ZERO debt and a LIQUID 6-12 month emergency fund before relying on personal training as their primary revenue source.
+In a perfect world, an aspiring personal trainer would have near zero debt with a liquid 3+ month emergency fund before relying on personal training as their primary revenue source.

-Work a second or third job if you have to, or pursue a higher yield career first then move into training later, but my advice is don’t get involved with this industry on bad financial footing.
+Work a second or third job if you have to, or pursue a higher yield career first then move into training later, but my advice is don’t get involved with the health and fitness industry on bad financial footing.

 Long-Term Financial Considerations